The main treatments used for vulval cancer are surgery, radiotherapy and sometimes chemotherapy.

-- surgery to remove the cancer and a margin of healthy tissue, which is called a wide local excision
+- surgery to remove the cancer and a margin of healthy tissue (a wide local excision)

-- surgery to remove the whole of your vulva, which is called a radical vulvectomy
+- surgery to remove the whole of your vulva (a radical vulvectomy)

-- surgery to remove the lymph nodes near the vulva, which is called a groin lymph node dissection or a groin lymphadenectomy
+- surgery to remove the lymph nodes near the vulva (a groin lymph node dissection or a groin lymphadenectomy)

-- surgery to remove cancer that has spread to other parts of your pelvis, which is called a pelvic exenteration
+- surgery to remove cancer that has spread to other parts of your pelvis (a pelvic exenteration)

-- surgery to rebuild the vulva, which is called reconstructive surgery
+- surgery to rebuild the vulva (reconstructive surgery)

 Doctors are very aware of the impact of major surgery on women with vulval cancer.
-They will try to do the smallest operation possible while trying to keep the risk of the cancer coming back as low as possible too.
+For example, it can affect your sex life and relationships.
+They will try to do the smallest operation while trying to reduce the risk of the cancer coming back.